Ernst90/Data-Analysis/README.md

 # Data-Analysis

-Research Question:  "The Effect of Research Experience on Graduate Admissions"
+Project: The Effect of Research Experience on Graduate Admissions.

 Dataset: n=400 UCLA graduates